LeandroHaraoka/design-patterns/Behavioral Patterns/Mediator/ReadMe.md

 As defined by MediatR documentation, it "*supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance*".

-This example is a simplification of a Stock Exchange, which permits create stock quotations and executing trades.
+In this section we'll see an example that is a simplification of a Stock Exchange, which permits create stock quotations and executing trades.

 The life cycle of a stock quotation is defined as below.